11 Types of Scorpions for Pets

 The Arizona Bark Scorpion, or Centruroides exilicauda, is a small but deadly scorpion found in the southwestern United States and parts of Mexico.

-These scorpions are generally light brown or tan, with long slender tails and pincers.
+These scorpions are generally light brown or tan, with long, slender tails and pincers.

 They are nocturnal, meaning they are most active at night and are commonly found hiding in cracks and crevices in rocks or trees.

-One of the most notable characteristics of the Arizona Bark Scorpion is its venom, which can be highly potent and even lethal to humans, particularly young children, and older people.
+One of the most notable characteristics of the Arizona Bark Scorpion is its venom, which can be highly potent and even lethal to humans, particularly young children and older people.

 Despite this, some people still choose to keep them as pets, though it is essential to do so responsibly and with proper safety precautions.

-When keeping an Arizona Bark Scorpion as a pet, providing it is essential to provide suitable habitat, including hiding places, a water source, and an appropriate substrate; it is essentially carnivorous and should be fed a diet of live insects such as crickets or mealworms.
+When keeping an Arizona Bark Scorpion as a pet, it is essential to provide a suitable habitat, including hiding places, a water source, and an appropriate substrate; it is essentially carnivorous and should be fed a diet of live insects such as crickets or mealworms.

 The Arizona Bark Scorpion is not recommended for inexperienced keepers due to their evil nature.